Segmentation with mixed supervision: Confidence maximization helps knowledge distillation: Experimental setting

 \mypar{Implementation details} \extension{On the LV segmentation task}, we employed UNet \citep{ronneberger2015u} as backbone architecture for the single branch models, \extension{whereas VNet \citep{Milletari16Vnet} was utilized in the LA segmentation task.
 The reason behind these choices is that segmentation was performed in a 2D manner in ACDC, whereas we employ volumetric inputs for the LA dataset, following the literature.} Regarding the dual-branch architectures, we modified the decoding path of the standard UNet \extension{and VNet} to accommodate two separate branches.
-All the networks \extension{on the LV segmenation task} are trained during 500 epochs by using Adam optimizer, with a batch size equal to 8.
-We empirically set the values of $\lambda_{w}$, $\lambda_{kd}$ and $\lambda_{ent}$ to \extension{0.001}, 50 and 1, respectively. \extension{For the LA segmentation task, we followed the setting in \citep{yu2019uncertainty} by trainining the network with SGD optimizer and batch size equal to 4.} We found that our formulation provided the best results when the input distributions to the KL term in eq. (\ref{eq:kl}) were very smooth, which was achieved by applying softmax over the softmax predictions.
-All the hyperparameters were fixed by using the independent validation set.
+Note that the encoders remain the same for both single and dual-branch architectures.
+All the networks \extension{on the LV segmenation task} are trained during 500 epochs by using Adam optimizer, with a batch size equal to \revB{24 (i.e., 8 labeled and 16 partially labeled images),} and the learning rate was initialized to $1 \times 10^{-4}$.
+We empirically set the values of $\lambda_{w}$, $\lambda_{kd}$ and $\lambda_{ent}$ to \extension{0.001}, 50 and 1, respectively. \extension{For the LA segmentation task, we followed the setting in \citep{yu2019uncertainty} by training the network with SGD optimizer and batch size equal to \revB{12 (i.e., 4 labeled and 8 partially labeled images),}.} We found that our formulation provided the best results when the input distributions to the KL term in eq. (\ref{eq:kl}) were very smooth, which was achieved by applying softmax over the softmax predictions.
+All the hyperparameters, for all the baselines and models, were fixed by using the independent validation set.
+In particular, we first found the best value for $\lambda_{w}$ (0.001) for the \textit{Single} model, which was then fixed to find the other hyperparameters of the proposed model.
+Then, the optimal $\lambda_{kd}$ weight of the KL term was found (Detailed results can be found in Supplemental Materials, section \ref{sec:paramsearch}).
+Last, with $\lambda_{w}$ and $\lambda_{kd}$ fixed, we found the best value of $\lambda_{ent}$, whose value is the same in both the proposed model and the baseline \textit{Single+Ent}.
 Furthermore, we perform 3 runs for each model and report the average values.
 The code was implemented in PyTorch and all the experiments were performed in a server equipped with a NVIDIA Titan RTX GPU.